skip to main content

 Can I connect to my router using USB?

-You can’t connect your computer to your router using a USB port.
+You can’t directly connect your computer to your router using a USB port.
 The USB port on your router doesn’t send an internet signal to your computer.
 It’s for adding shared devices to your network, like printers, external hard drives, and network attached storage (NAS) devices.

 Still getting slow speeds over Ethernet?